MicrosoftDocs/quantum-docs/articles/concepts-error-correction.md

 The state of the first qubit is now $\alpha \ket{0} + \beta \ket{1}$, which is the original qubit you wanted to transmit.

 > [!IMPORTANT]
-> The QEC code doesn't gain any information regarding the coefficients $\alpha$ and $\beta$, hence superpositions of the computational state remain in-tact during correction.
+> The QEC code doesn't gain any information regarding the coefficients $\alpha$ and $\beta$, hence superpositions of the computational state remain intact during correction.